graphic design in movies

 3rd Timeline:

-How the author met the owner of
+The third one leads us to the story of how the author met the owner of

 ‘The Grand Budapest Hotel’,

-n called Zero, in 1968.
+called Zero, in 1968.

 4